 The unfunded actuarial liability is the difference between the EAN actuarial liability and the actuarial value of assets.
 At the July 24, 2015 board meeting, the SJCERA Board of Retirement chose to make a change to their funding policy, opting to amortize any unexpected changes in the UAL over a period of 15 years as a level percent of pay, with new amortization layers each year.
 The result was a set of three amortization bases as of January 1, 2015: The 2008 loss being amortized over 24 years, the remaining UAL as of December 31, 2014 being amortized over 18 years, and new additions to the UAL on and after January 1, 2015 amortized over 15 years.
-The single equivalent amortization period for these streams of payments is 19 years as of January 1, 2016.
+The single equivalent amortization period for all streams of UAL payments is 17 years as of January 1, 2017.
 The amortization period for each unfunded actuarial liability layer will decrease each year.

-The administrative expenses are assumed to be \$4,370,908 per year, increasing with the CPI assumption each valuation.
+The administrative expenses are assumed to be \$4,497,664 per year, increasing with the CPI assumption each valuation.